IPhone: Sales

 Today, Samsung and Apple dominate the smartphone market, with 21.8% and 15.6% worldwide market share respectively.
 Due to Apple's small lineup, Apple often dominates the list of bestselling smartphone models.
 Despite its lower market share, the iPhone's premium positioning has led it to capture nearly half of global smartphone revenue, and 80% of global smartphone profits, with Samsung taking the other 20%.
 Carriers compete with each other to subsidize iPhone upgrades, which is seen as a significant factor in iPhone sales, though this has reduced carrier profits.
-On July 27, 2016, Apple announced that it had sold their 1 billionth iPhone.
+On July 27, 2016, Apple announced that it had sold their billionth iPhone.
+As of January 1, 2024, more than 2.3 billion iPhones have been sold.
+In July 2025, Apple CEO Tim Cook said that 3 billion iPhones have been sold.

 Compared to other high-tech products, a greater proportion of iPhone users are female.
 The iPhone has been adopted by both consumers and business users. iPhone users are wealthier and spend more time on their phones than Android users on average.
-The iPhone is especially popular in the U.S., where it has a 50% market share, and is used by 87% of teenagers.
+The iPhone is especially popular in the U.S., where it has a 50% market share and is used by 88% of teenagers.
 Worldwide, the iPhone accounts for 78% of the high-end ($1,000+) smartphone market.

 Android overtook the iPhone's installed base in 2010, according to NPD Group.
 During Apple's earnings call on January 27, 2021, Tim Cook said that 1 billion iPhones were being actively used worldwide.

 Emerging markets

 While other manufacturers make separate entry-level phones, Apple's entry-level phones are the previous years' models, part of an effort to increase its market share in emerging markets without diluting its premium brand.
 It also considers emerging market tastes in its product designs; for example, it introduced a gold iPhone after finding that gold was seen as a popular sign of a luxury product among Chinese customers.
 In 2017, Apple started manufacturing previous years' iPhone models in India; in 2022, it began manufacturing the current iPhone 14 there too.
 Analysts have speculated that this was partly caused by Apple's desire to reduce its dependence on China, and to overcome Indian import duties.
+In 2023, the Chinese government banned the use of iPhones by government civil servants in what was seen as an effort to reduce dependence on foreign technology and strengthen cybersecurity.

+In May 2024, Iranian president Mokhber banned imported iPhone 14 and newer models.
+In November, the ban was lifted and replaced with a 30% customs tariff to the phones.